 For example, take a vocal you want to process and insert a compressor onto its channel strip.
 Set the threshold pretty high so that you do not lose the character of his/her voice.
-Then, insert another compressor to address the overall level.
+Then, add another compressor to address the overall level.
 Give that one a slower attack/release, a lower threshold, and some heat on the gain.
 Experiment with the order of the two compressors to achieve different coloration.

 Parallel Compression (return effect)

 Let’s say we have a drum loop we want to process.
-We could insert a compressor on the channel and compress the entire signal like before, or, use another very cool technique called parallel compression.
+We could insert a compressor on the channel and compress the entire signal like before, or, use another very neat technique called parallel compression.
 In this configuration, the dry signal is mixed with the compressed signal, preserving the genuine character of the loop while still impacting the listener with compression.
-This way you can control the mix of dry and wet sound.
+This way, you can control the mix of dry and wet sound.
 Many VST compressors today have a Dry/Wet control which lets you balance between processed and original signal.
 Keep in mind, when a device has a variable dry/wet parameter set to anywhere other than 0 or 100, that in it of itself means it is a parallel effect, even when it is inserted serially.